dataleonlabs/yap/CONTRIBUTING.md

 Log an issue for any question or problem you might have.

 When in doubt, log an issue, and any additional policies about what to include will be provided in the responses.
-The only exception is security disclosures which should be sent privately.
+Security-related disclosures should be sent in private messages.

 # Contributions